The Neuroscience of Love: Why Your Heart Hurts

 You have probably heard people say that heartbreak hurts like a broken bone.
 The neuroscience of love shows that this is not just poetic language.
 Many of the same brain regions that light up with physical pain also light up when you experience rejection, loss, or emotional abandonment.

-When a relationship ends or changes suddenly, the neuroscience of love tells us that your brain loses a major source of safety signals.
+When a relationship ends or changes suddenly, the neuroscience of love tells us that your cognitive system loses a major source of safety signals.
 Suddenly, the voice you’ve grown accustomed to, the routines you’ve shared, and the person you’ve imagined sharing your future with all disappear.
-Your nervous system does not know where to place this sudden emptiness.
+Your nervous system does not know where to place this sudden emptiness this sudden emptiness.
 Your heart hurts because your body is responding to a massive drop in expected connection.

 I worked with a client I will call Jonah, who was blindsided by a breakup after years together.
-He told me, It feels like there is a weight on my chest all day.
-Food tastes different, music sounds off, and my body feels heavy.
+He told me, It is as though there is a weight on my chest all day.
+Food tastes different, music sounds off, and my body is heavy.
 The neuroscience of love helped him see that his brain was going through withdrawal from a person who had become part of his internal world.
 The ache in his chest and the fog in his head were not signs that he was unstable; they were signs that his brain was recalibrating after losing a key attachment.

 Why You Obsess After Breakups

 Another part of the neuroscience of love that confuses people is the way your brain obsesses after a breakup.
 You replay conversations, analyze messages, study tiny expressions, and imagine different outcomes.
-You might know, logically, that this is not helpful, yet you feel pulled to do it anyway.
+You might know, logically, that this is not helpful, yet you sense a pull to do it anyway.

 The neuroscience of love offers a clear explanation.
-Your brain is a prediction machine.
+Your cognitive system is a prediction machine.
 It likes to understand cause and effect so it can prevent future pain.
 When a relationship ends, especially if it ended unexpectedly, your prediction system goes into overdrive.
-The replaying and analyzing are your brain’s attempt to make a clean story where there actually is confusion and grief.
+The replaying and analyzing are the mind’s attempt to make a clean story where there actually is confusion and grief.

 Two men laugh over drinks while exploring a dating app, capturing modern connection and the social dynamics shaped by the neuroscience of love.